kantinen/kantinfo/README.md

 Command interface
 -------------

-You can control a running instance of `kantinfo.py`, by running `kantinfo-order.py`, and giving it commands on standard in. `kantinfo.py` understands the following commands:
+You can control a running instance of `kantinfo.py`, by running `kantinfo-order.py`, and giving it commands on standard in.
-Man kan sende ordrer til en kørende `kantinfo.py` ved at køre
+`kantinfo.py` understands the following commands:

   * `goto <slide>`: Stop the current slide, and go to `<slide>`.